Foxynero/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-LX project on Javascript objects scopes and closures
+ALX project on Javascript objects scopes and closures